paavamaani/real-estate-hub/README.md

-Currently, the prototype is compatible for desktop devices only.
+Currently, the prototype is responsive and can be use in devices with different screen sizes.
+The functionalities are limited in nature.
+All the links provided are not redirected and are dummy in some scenarios.

 ### Live Demo